 Is Wise safe?

 Yes, Wise is safe.
-Wise has served over 8 million consumers since 2011 and move over $5 billion every month.
+Wise has served over 8 million consumers since 2011 and moves over S$6.7 billion every month.
 Wise makes every effort to keep these consumers and their funds safe.

 How Wise keeps your money safe

-Wise also has data security that rivals that of a bank, and won’t sell your information.
+Wise also has data security that rivals a bank and won’t sell your information.

-In addition, they have a specialised security team to keep Wise secure.
-The team goes through training regularly, and is always reviewing Wise’s operations.
+In addition, it has a specialised security team to keep Wise secure.
+The team goes through training regularly and is always reviewing Wise's operations.
 Wise is on the cutting edge of financial security due to these efforts.

 Read these next: